mineiros-io/terraform-google-subnetwork/README.md

 - [**`network`**](#var-network): *(**Required** `string`)*<a name="var-network"></a>

-  The VPC network the subnets belong to.
+  The ID of the VPC network the subnets belong to.
 Only networks that are in the distributed mode can have subnetworks.

 - [**`name`**](#var-name): *(**Required** `string`)*<a name="var-name"></a>